ovh/venom/README.md

 # Use venom in CI/CD pipelines

-Venom can be use on dev environement or your CI server.
+Venom can be used in dev environment or on your CI server.
-To display correctly the venom output, you probably will have to export the environment variable `IS_TTY=true` before running venom.
+To display properly the venom output, you probably will have to export the environment variable `IS_TTY=true` before running venom.

 # Hacking